-Reduction of energy consumption
+302-4 Reduction of energy consumption

-Natural gas consumption decreased from 2017 to 2018 by 9,462,862 MMBtus.
+Natural gas consumption increased by 13,485,839 GJ from 2018 to 2019.
 Consumption is largely a function of production volumes.

-Our energy efficiency improvements are part of a broader strategic business plan designed to help us meet or exceed productivity, reliability, and profitability requirements.
+CF's energy efficiency improvements are part of a broader strategic business plan designed to help us meet or exceed productivity, reliability and profitability requirements.
 This plan includes strategies for lowering purchased energy consumption through more efficient processes and improved procurement strategies.